mariannefeng/high-five-me/readme.md

 # todo:

-- what happens if more than 2 people high five
 - deploy (do digital ocean server, ci, containerized, whole shabam)
 - setup posthog
+- disable click to select on homepage

+# done:

+- what happens if more than 2 people high five
 - add env var for disabling timeouts

-# done:

 - default to dark theme
 - add theme toggler
 - make it so that if you both clap JUST right an image of todo from jjk appears